What Is Inflation, and What Causes It?

 The Role of Inflation in Economic Forecasting

-Inflation indicators like the Consumer Price Index (CPI) and Producer Price Index (PPI) are crucial tools used by economists and financial analysts for forecasting future economic trends.
+Inflation indicators like the Consumer Price Index (CPI) and Producer Price Index (PPI) are tools used by economists and financial analysts for forecasting future economic trends.
 Their movements can signal the overall health of the economy.
 A steady rise often signifies healthy economic activity, while a sudden jump may suggest an overheating economy.

 Inflation expectations also play a key role in long-term planning for businesses and consumers.
 If higher inflation is expected, businesses may preemptively raise prices, and consumers might increase spending, further stoking inflation.